sandor-ino/Telecine-Frame-by-Step-V2/README.md

 Telecine Frame by Step V2 project new graphics and more (only in Italian language)

-Program to convert super8 or Normal8 movies to digital (only video)
+application for digital acquisition film super8 or Normal8 (no audio)

 Manage:

     Arduino motor movement and LED light
+    Automatic sketch creation for Arduino
     USB camera input (mode CAM)
-    Timed clicks in other photo application (mode CLICK) verification, crop and align the sequence of images during or after importing Rename the entire sequence
+    Timed clicks in other photo application (mode CLICK) verification, crop and align the images sequence during or after importing Rename the entire sequence
-    Create the video of the sequence in various formats
+    Export video in various formats